High Court rules vaccination mandates for educators and health workers justified

 In the health and disability sector, the close interaction between health professionals and patients and the potential vulnerability of those patients justified the mandates.

-Similarly, in the education sector, Justice Cooke said it was important for students to be able to learn in a school environment, and that environment created a potential transmission risk.
+Similarly, in the education sector, Justice Cooke said it was important for students to be able to learn in a school environment and that very environment created a potential transmission risk.

-However, Justice Cooke acknowledged subsequent Government announcements since the hearing of the case, which resulted in mandates being lifted for educational workers as of last Tuesday.
+However, Justice Cooke acknowledged subsequent Government announcements since the hearing of the case, which resulted in mandates being lifted for educational workers as of last Tuesday - a recognition of the highly transmissible but less severe Omicron variant which is now New Zealand's most dominant strain.

 Read More